- Most mainstream lenders won’t finance older vehicles, so classic car buyers often need to look for other viable options.

 Whether it’s a Mercedes-Benz Gullwing or a Volkswagen Thing, your classic ride is a reflection on your personality as well as your pride and joy.
 It’s all well and good looking online at your dream vintage ride, but how do you actually go about financing it?
-Registration is one thing, but finance is another issue.
-If you don’t have the cash, your next option is probably to get a car loan.
-However, there’s one main roadblock - many lenders don’t lend for cars older than a few years.
-So, what’s the deal?

 How can I finance my classic ride?

-You might have noticed when shopping around for a used car loan with the normal pedigree of lenders, the maximum age your car can be is seven years or so.
+You might have noticed that when shopping around for a used car loan with the normal pedigree of lenders, the maximum age your car can be is seven years or so.
 Being that a ‘classic' is likely more than your mum’s 2015 Camry - and instead a 1967 Mustang - mainstream lending is likely off the cards.
 So, what next?
 You might still have a few options.

 Specialist lenders